-- 1. Identify and establish an open working relationship with communities and interested members of the public; - 2.
-Establish a productive government-to-government relationship between the Permittee DOE and affected tribes and pueblos; - 3.
-Keep communities and interested members of the public informed of permit actions of interest (e.g., implementation of the Contingency Plan, Permit modification requests, Permit compliance issues), to include pre-submittal meetings for Class 2 and 3 permit modification requests; - 4.
-Minimize disputes and resolve differences with communities and interested members of the public; - 5.
+- 1. Identify and establish an open working relationship with interested parties; - 2.
+Establish a productive government-to-government relationship between the Permittee DOE and affected nations, tribes, and pueblos; - 3.
+Keep interested parties informed of permit actions of interest (e.g., implementation of the Contingency Plan, Permit modification requests, Permit compliance issues), to include pre-submittal meetings for Class 2 and 3 permit modification requests; - 4.
+Minimize disputes and resolve differences with interested parties; - 5.
 Provide a mechanism for the timely dissemination of information in response to individual requests; and - 6.
-Provide a mechanism for communities and interested members of the public to provide feedback and input to the Permittees. - 7.
-The Permittees shall conduct WIPP Community Forum public meetings three times per year with interested stakeholders, communities, and members of the public.
+Provide a mechanism for interested parties to provide feedback and input to the Permittees. - 7.
+The Permittees shall conduct WIPP Community Forum public meetings three times per year with interested stakeholders, communities, and interested parties.
 Specifically, the Permittees must invite the members of the New Mexico Radioactive Waste Consultation Task Force to each meeting.
 The Permittees shall provide evidence of at least 30 days' public notice prior to the meeting taking place.